|Nutrition Facts (per serving)|

 Scald 1 1/2 cups milk in a medium saucepan.
 Stir in the granulated sugar, salt, and butter.
 Remove from heat and cool to lukewarm.

-Measure the warm water into a large mixing bowl; sprinkle the yeast over the water, and then stir the mixture gently until the yeast has dissolved.
+Add the warm water to a large mixing bowl.
+Sprinkle the yeast over the water and stir the mixture gently until the yeast dissolves.

 Combine the cooled milk-butter mixture with the yeast.
-Add the eggs and half of the flour and beat until smooth.
+Add the eggs and half the flour and mix until smooth.

-Stir in the lemon zest and remaining flour to make a soft dough; mix well (you may not need all the flour).
+Stir in the lemon zest and enough of remaining flour to make a soft dough; mix well (you may not need all the flour).

-Turn the dough out onto the floured surface and knead for about 8 minutes, or until smooth and elastic.
+Turn the dough out onto the lightly floured surface and knead for about 8 minutes, or until smooth and elastic.
 Alternatively, use a stand mixer fitted with the paddle attachment on medium speed for about 4 minutes.

-Place in a buttered bowl, turning to grease all sides.
-Cover tightly with plastic wrap and let the dough rise in a warm place, free from drafts, for about 45 minutes, until doubled in bulk.
+Place in a lightly buttered bowl, turning to coat all sides.
+Cover tightly and let the dough rise in a warm place, free from drafts, for about 45 minutes, until doubled in bulk.

-Punch the dough down and turn out onto the lightly floured surface.
+Punch the dough down and turn it out onto the lightly floured surface.
 Divide it in half.
 Cover the unused half to prevent it from drying out.

-Roll out half into a large round about 1/2 inch thick.
+Roll out one half into a large round, about 1/2 inch thick.

 Place the doughnuts on a baking sheet.
 Repeat with the remaining half of the dough.
 Combine the dough scraps and continue cutting doughnuts until the dough is used.
-Cover with a lightweight kitchen towel and let rise in a warm place, free from draft, until doubled in bulk, about 30 minutes.
+Cover with a lightweight kitchen towel and let rise in a warm place, free from draft, until doubled in size, about 30 minutes.

-Heat oil in a deep, heavy, large pan until 365 F. Once the dough has risen, fry the doughnuts, several at a time, until golden brown, turning once to brown both sides, about 2 minutes per side.
+Heat the oil in a deep, heavy, large pan until it reaches 365 F. Fry the doughnuts in batches (so not to overcrowd the pan) until golden brown and cooked throughout, turning once to brown both sides, about 2 minutes per side.

 Drain on paper towels and repeat with the remaining dough.
-Cool the doughnuts thoroughly before filling.
+Let the doughnuts thoroughly cool before filling.

-While the doughnuts are cooling, pour the cold milk into a deep bowl.
-Add the pudding mix and beat until well blended and thick, about 1 minute.
-Refrigerate for at least 5 to 10 minutes.
+Meanwhile, make the filling.
+Pour the cold milk into a deep bowl.
+Add the pudding mix and whisk until well blended and thick, about 1 minute.
+Refrigerate, covered, for at least 5 to 10 minutes.

 Spoon the pudding into a pastry bag with a wide nozzle.
 Poke a hole in the side of each doughnut.
 Pipe the pudding into the cooled doughnuts.

-Sift confectioners' sugar over the filled doughnuts.
-Keep them refrigerated until serving time and store leftovers in the refrigerator.
+Sift confectioners' sugar over the filled doughnuts, if using.
+Keep the doughnuts refrigerated until ready to serve.
+Store leftovers covered in the refrigerator.

 - Lukewarm should feel slightly warm on your wrist, or about 100 F.

-- Pick your choice of filling from the vanilla pudding that's in this recipe to jams, chocolate pudding or whatever you'd like for a filling.
+- Fillings can range from the vanilla pudding that's in this recipe to jams, chocolate pudding, or whatever you'd like.